Garlic and onion substitutions for seasonal cooking

 The simple rule: think role, not name

-• Building base flavor for cooking
+• Building base flavor (soups, stir fries, sautés)

 Once you know which role your recipe needs, choosing a seasonal swap gets much easier.